JacpFX/JacpFX/_includes/main-documentation.md

 ##Hovermenu##

-The <i>JACPHovermenu</i> is an extended button, which provides some a kind of dropdown portion to add more content (e.g. buttons, checkboxes etc.)
+The <i>JACPHovermenu</i> is a extended button, which provides some a kind of dropdown portion to add more content (e.g. buttons, checkboxes etc.)

 The additional part (ContentPane) will hover above the UI.
 If you click on the button, the ContentPane shows up and disappears if a click outside the Hovermenu is detected.